BenPruden97/Identity-Clothing/README.md

 * Select clothing items for men
 * Select clothing items for women
 * Select clothing items that are currently on sale.
-* Leave product reviews to give my opinion on the product
+* Select the size of my clothing item.
+* Select the quantity of my clothing item.
 * Sign-up for an account
 * Contact developer/ site owner if needed.